Pension and insurance indemnities

 • to transfer the inherited fund units to his/her pension account, or

-• to withdraw the fund units in money (a one-time disbursement shall be made), or
+• to withdraw the fund units in money (a one-time disbursement will be made), or

-• to transfer part to his/her pension account and part to withdraw in money.
+• to transfer a part to his/her pension account and to withdraw a part in money.

-In case the successor transfers the inherited fund units to his/her pension account, he/she is entitled to receive at the strong>II pillar pension age:
+In case the successor transfers the inherited fund units to his/her pension account, he/she is entitled to receive at the II pillar pension age:

 • a one-time disbursement or short-term periodic payments subject to income tax at the rate of 10%, or

-• a lifetime or long-term periodic payments that are tax-free.
+• a lifetime or long-term periodic payments that are exempt from tax.

-In case the successor transfers the inherited fund units to his/her pension account, he/she is entitled to receive at the strong>III pillar pension age:
+In case the successor transfers the inherited fund units to his/her pension account, he/she is entitled to receive at the III pillar pension age:

 • a one-time disbursement or short-term periodic payments subject to income tax at the rate of 10%, or

-• a lifetime or long-term periodic payments that are tax-free.
+• a lifetime or long-term periodic payments that are exempt from tax.

 In case the successor has not joined the mandatory funded pension, the successor has the right to: